-Since about three in every four manufacturing start-ups are actually grant-aided, it might seem difficult to argue for a very high value of μ .
+Since about three in every four manufacturing start-ups are actually grantaided, it might seem difficult to argue for a very high value of μ (i.e., the fraction of employment that would exist if grant were zero).
 On the other hand, applying the elasticity of 0.55 (hardly valid over such a wide range) would give a value of μ at around 0.9 even if the ratio of grant to net-of-grant wages was as high as 20 per cent.
 Lower values of μ lead to lower leakage and thus allow higher grants.

-There may be a negative correlation between the value of λ and of the elasticity of labour demand ν , with low values of λ for, say, small indigenous entrepreneurs being correlated with a relatively low grant-sensitivity of their labour demand, and hence a low absolute value of ν .
+There may be a negative correlation between the value of λ and of the elasticity of labour demand proxied by μ .
+For example, low values of λ for small indigenous entrepreneurs may correspond to a relatively low grant-sensitivity of their labour demand, and hence a low absolute value of μ .
 Ideally, we would have robust estimates of the labour demand elasticities for different categories of project (by size, ownership or product sector).
 This is not the case.
-In the absence of such information, and considering the supposed negative correlation between λ and ν , there is an argument for not varying the deduced parameter θ as between different categories of project.
+In the absence of such information, and considering the supposed negative correlation between λ and μ , there could be an argument for not varying the deduced parameter θ as between different categories of project.